-BRUNEI Darussalam remains in the top 10 best performing Islamic finance markets out of 131 countries as published in the Thomson Reuters Islamic Finance Development Report 2018 recently.
+Brunei Darussalam continues to be among the top 10 best-performing Islamic finance markets out of 131 countries, as highlighted in the Thomson Reuters Islamic Finance Development Report 2018.

-These include Quantitative Development (Islamic Banking, Takaful, Other Islamic Financial Institutions, Sukuk and Islamic Funds); Knowledge (Education and Research), Governance (Regulations, Syariah Governance and Corporate Governance); Corporate Social Responsibility (CSR Activities and CSR Funds Disbursal); and Awareness (Seminar, News and Conferences).
+The IFDI evaluates and ranks different Islamic finance markets worldwide based on five key development areas: Quantitative Development (Islamic Banking, Takaful, Other Islamic Financial Institutions, Sukuk, and Islamic Funds); Knowledge (Education and Research); Governance (Regulations, Shariah Governance, and Corporate Governance); Corporate Social Responsibility (CSR Activities and CSR Funds Disbursal); and Awareness (Seminars, News, and Conferences).

-Brunei attained the top 10 positions in the Seminars and Conferences Sub-Indicators under the Awareness indicator, rising from sixth to third place for Seminars and second place for Conferences – ranking the country in the top five countries for Islamic Finance Events in 2017.
+Brunei secured the top 10 rankings in the Seminars and Conferences sub-indicators under the Awareness category, climbing from sixth to third place for Seminars and retaining a second place for Conferences.
+This placed the country among the top five nations for Islamic Finance Events in 2017.

-The report also indicated Brunei as one of the countries with a strong regulatory landscape where governance is assessed through regulations, corporate governance, and Syariah governance.
+The report also recognized Brunei’s strong regulatory landscape, assessing governance through regulations, corporate governance, and Shariah governance.